-Over the last several months, media reports of the Syrian conflict have focused intensely on The Regime’s aerial bombardments—especially their supposed deployment of scud missiles, cluster bombs, barrel bombs, etc. (although most media reports conveniently ignore the rebels’ use of said bombs).
-From these reports, one might get the impression that the deaths in Syria have been almost entirely non-combatants, and that military airstrikes have been the primary cause of these deaths.
+As part of this propaganda campaign, over the last several months media reports of the Syrian conflict have focused intensely on the regime’s aerial bombardments—especially their supposed deployment of scud missiles, cluster bombs, barrel bombs, etc. (although most media reports conveniently ignore the rebels’ use of similar munitions via alternative delivery systems).
+Again, from these reports one might get the impression that the deaths in Syria have been almost entirely non-combatants, and that military airstrikes have been the primary cause of these deaths.

 A new report by Human Rights Watch, provocatively titled “Death from the Skies,” provides inadvertent insight into these assumptions.
-This analysis, which synthesized reports from opposition and human rights groups (much like the recent UN casualty report) estimates how many civilians have been killed by regime airstrikes over the course of the conflict.
-For both the UN and HRW reports, let us assume their data is more-or-less correct (although there are reasons to doubt this), and we can overlook the critical civilian v. non-combatant distinction which the HRW report fails to make— it should be asked how this data figures into the broader context of the conflict.
+This analysis, which synthesized reports from opposition and human rights groups estimates how many civilians have been killed by regime airstrikes over the course of the conflict.